ndaman/multiscale/docs/exam2/lecture15.md

 ----
 ## strain concentration tensor

--   The general form of the strain concentratio tensor from the method of cells is
+-   The general form of the strain concentration tensor from the method of cells is

 `$$A = \begin{bmatrix}
   1 & 0 & 0 & 0 & 0 & 0\\